Peace Frog: Critical reception

-Unlike the Doors previous album, The Soft Parade, Morrison Hotel received positive responses by critics, and it was widely seen as a comeback in the band's quality.
+Unlike the Doors's previous album, The Soft Parade, Morrison Hotel received positive responses by critics, and it was widely seen as a comeback in the band's quality.
 "Peace Frog" is also praised as one of the album's highlights.
 Louder Sound ranked the song among "The Top 20 Greatest Doors Songs", while Ultimate Classic Rock cited it as Robby Krieger's third best track for the group.
 Krieger himself, included it as one of his personal favorite Doors songs on The Doors: Box Set.

 In a positive album review of Morrison Hotel, critic Thom Jerek of AllMusic described "Peace Frog" as "downright funky boogie".
 Sal Cinquemani writing for Slant Magazine, declared the song as the best track on Morrison Hotel, and "one of the Doors' greatest."
 Critic Jason Elias wrote that the song is "one of those tracks that will constantly amaze."
 He praised Robby Krieger's "bluesy lines" and Ray Manzarek's "eerie keyboards add to the chaos as usual."
-Tony Thompson said that it is one of the Doors' greatest songs despite the "slightly absurd" title, and that it received radio airplay despite not being released as a single.
 Hartford Courant critic J. Greg Robertson regarded the music and lyric to be "magnificent."